 This post has information about the tunnels.

-I have taken the opportunity to add two other surveys as well, regarding the naming of the section of BBIRT from Builyan to Kalpowar (which includes the tunnels) and from Futters Creek Bridge to Ubobo (which includes Lake Awoonga).
+I have taken the opportunity to add two other surveys as well, regarding the naming of the section of BBIRT from Builyan to Kalpowar (which includes the tunnels) and from Futter Creek Bridge to Ubobo (which includes Lake Awoonga).

 The Tunnels Name

-The tunnels are located on the Dawes Range in the Gladstone Region and are most easily accessed from Barimoon Siding at the top of the range.
+The tunnels are located on the Dawes Range in the Gladstone Region and are most easily accessed from Barrimoon Siding at the top of the range.
 The siding has a large flat area next to where the tracks were and there is evidence of a turntable.

 Meagan Ellerton had explained how her father (who worked on the rail) and the Kalpowar community referred to the tunnels as the “Kalpowar Tunnels”, and would like to see BBIRT refer to the tunnels as the “Kalpowar Tunnels”.